 Michelle Frias wants $10 million from Comcast.
 No joke.
-That’s what she says the value of her claim against the cable giant.
+That’s the figure in her unreasonable request against the cable giant.
 “Yes, asking Comcast for $10,000,000 is an unreasonable request”

 Billing cycles can really mess with your head.